Key takeaways

 - List unmatched items, missing entries, duplicates, wrong amounts or dates, wrong accounts.

-- Prove closing balance, adjust for in books not in bank and vice versa, the adjusted totals must match.
+- Prove closing balance, adjust for items in books not in bank and vice versa.
+The adjusted totals must match.

 Handling reconciling items and timing differences